-Let’s talk about vertical alignment in CSS, or to be more precise how it is not doable.
-CSS has not yet provided an official way to center content vertically within its container.
-It’s a problem that probably has frustrated web developers everywhere.
-But not to fear, in this post, we’re going to run by you a few tricks that can help you imitate the effect.
+Let’s discuss vertical alignment in CSS, or more accurately, how it’s not straightforward.
+CSS hasn’t provided an official method to center content vertically within its container.
+This issue has likely frustrated web developers globally.
+But fear not, in this post, we’ll share several tricks to help you simulate this effect.

-These tricks may however have limitations, and you may have to use more than one trick to complete the illusion.
-If you know of any other trick, let us know in the comments.
+However, these tricks might have limitations, and you might need to combine multiple methods to achieve the desired result.
+If you know any other tricks, please share them in the comments.

 1. Use Absolute Positioning

-<div>, one is the container, the other, the child element which contains the content.
+<div> elements: one as the container and the other as the child element containing the content.

-We will first set the position of the container element to relative, then we set the child element position to
+First, set the container element’s position to relative.
+Then, set the child element’s position to

 absolute.
-This allows us to freely place it across the container.
+This allows us to position it freely within the container.

-To align it vertically, move the child element position from the top, by half of the container’s height, and pull it up by half of the child element width.
-Here is the output:
+To align it vertically, adjust the child element’s position from the top by half of the container’s height, and then pull it up by half of the child element’s width.
+Here’s how it looks:

-This trick is perfect when there is only a single child element, otherwise the
+This technique is ideal when there’s only one child element, as the

-absolute position will affect the other element within the same container.
+absolute position will impact any other elements within the same container.

 2. Use CSS3 Transform

-position property, will not affect the position of other elements within the same container.
+position property, CSS3 Transform does not alter the positioning of other elements within the same container.

-Assuming we have the same HTML structure as the preceding method — one parent, one child element —
+Using the same HTML structure as the previous method — one parent and one child element — positioning the child element

-50% from top and using CSS transform gives a translation of
+50% from the top and applying a CSS transform with a translation of

-Keep in mind though that CSS3 Transforms will not work in Internet Explorer 8 and below.
-You might want to use any of the other methods here as a fallback.
+However, remember that CSS3 Transforms are not supported in Internet Explorer 8 and earlier versions.
+You may need to use one of the other methods here as a fallback.

 3. Use Padding

-padding to create an illusion of vertical alignment.
-To do so, simply set the top and the bottom padding equally, as follows:
+padding to create the appearance of vertical alignment.
+Simply set equal top and bottom padding like this:

 4. Use Line Height